-The Classical concerts take place at 6 p.m. at Popejoy Hall.
+The classical music series features guest conductors and special guests.
+The concerts take place at 6 p.m. at Popejoy Hall.

 Sunday Afternoons at the National Hispanic Cultural Center

-The New Mexico Philharmonic will perform at the National Hispanic Cultural Center for eight Sunday afternoon concerts.
-Concerts take place at 2 p.m.
+The New Mexico Philharmonic will perform at the National Hispanic Cultural Center for four Sunday afternoon concerts.
+Concerts take place at 2 p.m. unless otherwise noted.

 The orchestra will also perform some post-season concerts at the Zoo.
 Information will be posted as it is announced.

 The series of four concerts provides families and children with an understanding of classical music, its composers and traditions.
 The programs will be hosted by Brent Stevens of KHFM radio.
 Inernational conductors and soloists will help the audience better understand classical music.
 The performances take place at the historic KiMo Theater in downtown Albuquerque.
 More information will be posted on this series as it becomes available.

 The Philharmonic musicians were in the New Mexico Symphony Orchestra (NMSO) until it filed for bankruptcy on May 10, 2011.
 Like many national orchestras, the economic times have created changes in the classical music world, but as in other cities, restructuring has allowed for new organizations to be born.
 The NMSO had been an orchestra for 77 years.

 The musicians of the former NMSO announced the formation of a new orchestra, the New Mexico Philharmonic (NMP) on May 11, 2011, one day after the NMSO board legally filed for bankruptcy.
 The NMP is a non-profit organization.
 The Symphony Audience Association of New Mexico has been instrumental in helping the NMP get its start.